 Methacholine is a medication that causes your airways to narrow if you have asthma.
 During the test, you will breathe in small amounts of methacholine and your lung function will be measured.
 If your lung function drops by 20% or more, you may have asthma.

 Before Your Test

-- Keep taking medicines that are not for breathing problems or for your lungs.
+- Keep taking all your other medications that are not for breathing problems or your lungs.

 fluticasone and salmeterol (Advair®)

 budesonide (Pulmicort®, Rhinocort®)

 At least 1 week before your test

 loratadine (Alavert®, Claritin®)

 chlorpheniramine and pseudoephedrine (Chlor-Trimeton®)

 acetaminophen, phenylpropanolamine hydrochloride, chlorpheniramine maleate, and dextromethorphan hydrobromide (Comtrex®)